sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

     jupyter notebook

-Using a browser, you should now be able to browse to your Jetson Nano’s IP address on port 8888 to see the Jupyter UI.
+Using a browser, you should now be able to browse to your Jetson Nano's IP address on port 8888 to see the Jupyter UI.
 In my case, the IP was set to 10.0.0.3

 ![Jupyter Notebook](/assets/images/jupyter-notebook.png)